Mary Jones Bradley: Move to Los Angeles

 In 1951, Florsheim moved to Los Angeles with her daughter Ellen.
 There, the heiress would frequently appear in the society pages.
-By 1954, she reportedly begun a romance with actor John Carroll.
-In November 1957, actor and singer Allan Jones announced that he and Mary were planning to marry, despite being married at the time.
+By 1954, she reportedly began a romance with actor John Carroll.
+In November 1957, actor and singer Allan Jones announced that he and Mary were planning to marry, despite being married to other people at the time.
 Jones told reporters, "We are in love and want to get married if I can get a divorce".
-The couple would marry in Las Vegas in late December 1957, reportedly five hours after his divorce was finalized from his wife of 21 years, Irene Hervey.
+The couple were to marry in Las Vegas in late December 1957, reportedly five hours after his divorce was finalized from his wife of 21 years, Irene Hervey.
 In 1958, Mary Jones was hospitalized after a suicide attempt when the couple got into an argument.
 Mary Jones recovered after three days in a coma.
 The couple would divorce in 1964.

 By 1968 Mary Jones had moved on to dating Texas oil man and ex husband of Zsa Zsa Gabor, Joshua Cosden.
 Three years later in 1971, Mary Picking Jones married Robert Earl Bradley.